-Situated south of the Rio Cuale, which kind of divides the city, the Romantic Zone is full of smaller budget friendly, boutique hotels, inns, condos and even a hostel.
-There are some larger hotels in this area but no mega resorts like in the hotel zone.
-You really never have to leave this neighborhood if you don’t want to because it has the highest concentration of restaurants and bars in all of Vallarta.
-The hardest thing you might do all day is decide where to eat.
+Situated south of the Rio Cuale, which kind of divides the city, the Romantic Zone is full of smaller budget friendly hotels, boutique hotels, inns, condos and even a hostel or two.
+There are a few larger hotels but no mega resorts like in the hotel zone.
+With the highest concentration of restaurants and bars in all of Puerto Vallarta you never have to leave if you don’t want to.
+When I stay in this area of Puerto Vallarta, I can find whatever I need, laundry, bank, bakery, usually just steps from my hotel.

 Getting around: The Romantic Zone is about thirty minutes from the airport.
 You can get there by taxi, bus or shuttle (check where you are staying to see if they offer one).
 At the time of writing, Uber was not allowed onto Federal property, so if you are at the airport then they aren’t allowed to pick you up.
 The Romantic Zone is a very friendly, safe walking neighborhood.
 However there are plenty of Ubers and taxis if you choose not to walk.
 If you plan on renting a car, parking is very limited in this area.

-Despite the fact that the Marina area of Puerto Vallarta doesn’t have the easiest beach access, unless you are at one of the big hotels on the beach, it’s another one of my favorite areas.
-It has quiet tree lines streets with plenty of condos, boutique hotels and resorts.
-There are shops, spas, golf courses, tennis courts, bowling, restaurants, hair salons.
-It’s really a city within a city.
-It even has it’s own school and Post Office.
+Despite the fact that the Marina area of Puerto Vallarta doesn’t have the easiest beach access, it’s another one of my favorite areas.
+It’s full of quiet of tree lined streets with plenty of condos, boutique hotels and resorts.
+The marina is like it’s own little city.
+There are restaurants, shops, spas, golf courses, tennis courts and even bowling!

 Getting around: Marina Vallarta is just ten minutes from the airport via taxi.
 Again, check with your hotel to see if they offer a shuttle.
 Taxis and Uber available in the marina and the resorts but you will have to call for one if you are staying somewhere on one of the residential streets around the marina.
 If you are renting a car, parking is congested and limited in the marina.